Robert G. Cole

-Lieutenant Colonel Robert George Cole (March 19, 1915 – September 18, 1944) was an American soldier who received the Medal of Honor for his actions in the days following the D-Day Normandy invasion of World War II.
+Robert George Cole (March 19, 1915 – September 18, 1944) was an American soldier who received the Medal of Honor for his actions during the Battle of Normandy in World War II.
+Cole, the commander of the 3rd Battalion of the 502nd Parachute Infantry Regiment of the 101st Airborne Division, successfully led his outgunned unit in a daring bayonet charge against an entrenched German force.
+He was killed in action three months later during Operation Market Garden.

-Early U.S. Army career
+Early life and education

-Robert G. Cole was born at Fort Sam Houston, in San Antonio, Texas, to Colonel Clarence F. Cole, an Army doctor, and Clara H. Cole on March 19, 1915.
-He graduated from Thomas Jefferson High School in San Antonio in 1933 and joined the United States Army on July 1, 1934.
-On June 26, 1935, he was honorably discharged to accept an appointment to the United States Military Academy at West Point.
+Cole was born on March 19, 1915, at Fort Sam Houston in San Antonio, Texas.
+His father was Colonel Clarence Leroy Cole, an Army doctor, and his mother Clara was a schoolteacher.
+Cole graduated from Thomas Jefferson High School in San Antonio in 1933 and enlisted the United States Army in 1934.
+In 1935, he accepted an appointment to the United States Military Academy at West Point.
+Cole graduated in 1939 and married his sweetheart, Allie Mae Wilson, with whom he had a son.

-Cole graduated with the class of 1939 and returned home to marry Allie Mae Wilson.
-He was appointed a second lieutenant to the 15th Infantry at Fort Lewis, Washington, in 1939, and remained there until his transfer to the 501st Parachute Infantry Battalion at Fort Benning, Georgia, in 1941.
-In March 1941, he earned his jump wings.
-He rapidly advanced through the ranks at Fort Benning as the parachute infantry battalions were expanded to regiments.
-By June 6, 1944, he was a lieutenant colonel in command of the 3rd Battalion of the 502nd Parachute Infantry Regiment.